The Voronov Plot: Plot

 While that the death of personalities around the world keep coming, Mortimer travels to Liverpool, where one of his colleagues has discovered that it is the thymus of the young rats that allows them to resist the bacteria.
-At a new Security Committee, Blake learns that three Soviet leader close to the government have died.
+At a new Security Committee, Blake learns that three Soviet politicians close to the government have died.
 He understands that Voronov, nostalgic of Stalin, is playing alone and trying to destabilize his country from the inside and the outside to take power.
-The British Secret Service decide to prevent the Russians and Blake proposes a collaboration to the Russian Ambassador who accepts.
+The British Secret Service decide to alert the Russians and Blake proposes a collaboration to the Russian Ambassador who accepts.
 At Baikonur, General Oufa, made aware of the situation, is responsible for overseeing Voronov, but, determined to settle his scores with the doctor, he gets killed in the laboratory by Voronov, who flees.

 Thanks to the documents exchanged between the two tentatively Allied blocs, Mortimer finds out how the bacteria comes into contact with the targets of the doctor: children who offer them flowers and a kiss.
 The Professor recalls that a few days before the Queen Mother herself was approached by a young Soviet child, but she is still healthy.
 Understanding that this girl is the key to the cure, he goes urgently to Liverpool, but Olrik is already on site and is heading the port where a Russian cargo ship is waiting with the girl.
 With the help of Honeychurch, Mortimer arrives first at the port and organizes a trap for Olrik, who is arrested.

 The girl, Grace, is revealed to be suffering from sickle-cell anaemia, and Mortimer manages to create a vaccine against the bacteria from her blood.
 At the same time, the Soviets arrest General Orloff and the other coup leaders and work with police from around the world to dismantle the network of sleeper agents.
 They ask that they get back Olrik in order to find Voronov, and the British accept on the condition that Nastasia is able leave the USSR freely.
-The Exchange takes place on October 3, 1957, on a bridge over the Elbe River separating the two Germanys during which Olrik manages to escape.
-The next day, Nastasia shows offer a post to the CSIR by Mortimer while the Soviets launch Sputnik 1.
+The Exchange takes place on October 3, 1957, on The Glienicke Bridge over the Elbe River separating the two Germanys during which Olrik manages to escape.
+The next day, Nastasia is offered a post to the CSIR by Mortimer while the Soviets launch Sputnik 1.